metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # <a name="MaterialSettings"></a>Current State of the Settings
 Currently the medium quality (0.2mm layer height) produces the following prints with the 3D Benchy.
-There is clearly still room for improvement (especially with nylon).
+There is still room for improvement (especially retraction settings with nylon) and work is being done to improve them.
 Suggestions for updates to the settings would be welcome.

 | Material  | Printer | Image of print at "Medium" quality|
 | ------------- | ------------- | ------------- |